Burning Man is not a festival; it’s an experimental temporary society.

 My first experience playing on the playa was a little more like “girls gone wild” than a spiritual awakening: I had sex with everyone and took all the drugs.
 But Burning Man is a lot more than sex and drugs.
 It’s a world where you look and dress however you want, reject societal norms, follow your heart, and open up to whatever the universe holds for you.

 On my first night, I asked a veteran burner for advice.
 She said: go with the flow, say yes, don’t try to see everything, and follow your instincts.
 My first thought: I’m already in this mode.
 Since starting my vanlife adventure, I’m visually expressive (fuchsia hair), I don’t have a plan, I say yes, and being in the present moment has resulted in some incredible one-of-a-kind experiences.
 At Burning Man, everyone is in this mode.
 It’s a world full of figurative (and often literal) vanlifers.

 The week was like vanlife on steroids for me.
 I saw art that blew my mind and had conversations that inspired me to my core.
 I cried a dozen times.
 I cried in a Red Tantra class staring into the eyes of a new lover.
 I cried at every ceremony.
 I cried in casual conversations with new friends.
 I met a captivating “playamate” and spent most of the week with him.
 I went to the Orgy Dome.
-I had sex in the middle of the playa at night as thousands of people rode by on their bicycles.
 I did sun salutations as the sun rose over the trash fence at the edge of the playa.
 I rode my bicycle miles and miles and miles.
 I danced and danced and danced.
 I tried acid for the first time.

 Burning Man art is made for acid.
 Acid didn’t make me feel weird; acid made everything on the playa make perfect sense.
 The once-solid birdhouse structure became a moving stepping breathing bird machine.
 It had to be built for an acid trip.
 It was just too perfect.